xyOz-dev/Roo-Code-Docs/docs/providers/vertex.md

 *   **Application Default Credentials (ADC):**  Roo Code uses Application Default Credentials to authenticate with Vertex AI.
 The easiest way to set this up is to:
     1. Install the Google Cloud CLI: [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)
     2. Authenticate using: `gcloud auth application-default login`
+*   **Service Account Key (Alternative):** Alternatively, you can authenticate using a Google Cloud Service Account key file.
+You'll need to generate this key in your GCP project.
+See the [Google Cloud documentation on creating service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Supported Models